Vasilion/survey-tool-cap-index/README.md

    - Copy the Mermaid code from `Backend/ERD.md`
    - Paste it into [Mermaid Live Editor](https://mermaid.live/)
    - View the interactive diagram

-3. **Option 3 - VS Code Extension:**
-   - Install the "Mermaid Preview" extension in VS Code
-   - Open `Backend/ERD.md` and use the preview feature

 ### ERD Overview: